ferranpalma/Environment-Setup-Files/README.md

 The plugin manager used is [tpm](https://github.com/tmux-plugins/tpm).

-Feel free to explore the `.tmux.conf` file to find all the availible commands.
+Feel free to explore the `.tmux.conf` file to find all the available commands.

 ## Neovim ⌨️